 - Discrediting someone’s age group

-Bullying is a kind of harassment that is not based on any particular niche.
+Bullying is a kind of harassment that isn't based on any particular niche.
 It’s all about preying on the week.
-But in reality, it’s the perpetrator that’s week, not the victim.
+But in reality, it’s the perpetrator that’s the week one, not the victim.
 It’s a result of emotional distress, insecurities, and lack of empathy that leads to this kind of behavior.
 It is not completely illegal but severely harms the workplace culture.
 An organization should always be on the lookout for this kind of behavior in its work in order to protect its employees.

 What kind of behavior classifies as bullying?